manuelpepe/PyAutoBlockchain/docs/source/introduction.rst

 BaseStrategy childs can use `self.accounts`, `self.contracts` and `self.transact`.
 They also need to implement the `run()` method.

-For more information on the Strategy API see :ref:`Strategy API` docs.
+For more information on the Strategy API see :ref:`Strategy API` and :ref:`Strategy Development` docs.